Tbrou/fr/_posts/2017-07-26-take-action.md

 We offer in-depth knowledge and expertise in analysis and interpretation of risk present in your organizational and technical environment.
 Our experience in secure environments at governmental and Fortune 500 organizations gives us the ability to help you better perceive the risks you face.

-#### Header
-Following an initial interview, a definition of the scope and aims of a risk assessment specifically tailored to your organizations needs will be provided to you.
+After considering your needs a definition of the scope and aims of a risk assessment specifically tailored to your organizations needs will be provided to you.
 The goal is to provide you with relevant information necessary for you to make an informed decision as to how to best manage the identified risks:

 * Create the foundation of your risk management program
 * Ensure that appropriate measures are in place to protect confidentiality, integrity and availability of your information
 * Help you define your security risks and assess their relative magnitude
 * Provide you with relevant information necessary to better manage risk

-#### Header
 A review of your organization’s technical environment against the following three principles to understand the existing information technology framework, identifying where you are most vulnerable to accidental loss, cyber threats or attacks:

 1. Security Architecture: Policy, People, Process
 2. Preventative Controls: Technology, Tools and Techniques
 3. Detective Controls: Management, Monitoring and Review

-#### Header
 Upon completion of a Risk Assessment, you will be provided with the following:

 * Project Plan – The aim, scope, and boundaries of our analysis are defined